sisby-folk/surveyor/README.md

 **Landmarks** are a way to represent all other positional information on-map.
 They have unique serialization per-type, and are uniquely keyed by their type and position to prevent overlaps.

+**Exploration** is a record of what chunks, structures, and landmarks a player should be able to see.<br/>
+A player explores a chunk when they're sent it, explores a structure when they stand in (or look at) one of its pieces, and explores an (unowned) landmark when they've explore the chunk it's in.

 ### Terrain Summary Layers